 In reviewing for changed circumstances, CEQA does not require a review of The focus of the COVID-19 inquiry is not on the nature, scope, or extent of the changed circumstances, but rather on whether the changed circumstances will lead to new significant environmental impacts not previously considered.
-See Fund for Envil.
+See Fund for Envtl.
 Def. v.
 Cty. of Orange, 204 Cal.
 App.
 3d 1538, 1552 (1988).
 In the case of the proposed project, although COVID-19 has changed certain aspects of our daily lives, COVID-19 does not alter the environmental impact of the proposed project.
-Further, the proposed project would not be operational before 2023, and because long-term effects of the pandemic on the transportation system is are unknown at this time, it would be unreasonable to speculate how travel behavior will change in the future.
+Further, the proposed project would not be operational before 2023, and because long-term effects of the pandemic on the transportation system is unknown at this time, it would be unreasonable to speculate how travel behavior will change in the future.
 Thus, COVID-19 is not a changed circumstance that would necessitate EIR recirculation.

 Changes in hiring practices or housing vacancy rates are not considered environmental impacts under CEQA unless there would be a physical impact on the environment resulting from such effects, or if such effects result in the need for the construction of new or physically altered facilities that would result in significant physical environmental impacts.
-There is no evidence that speculative long-term changes related to COVID-19 would lead to adverse physical effects or necessitate construction of new or altered facilities leading to significant effects.